andreagulp/JS-Playground/README.md

-+ Error: “No 'Access-Control-Allow-Origin' header is present on the requested resource”
++ Error: “No 'Access-Control-Allow-Origin' header is present on the requested resource”.
+Solution for development environemnt

 up vote